intermedia-net/intermedia-net.github.io/_posts/2021-06-11-webrtc-buildscript.markdown

 categories: Android Mobile
 ---

-Unite uses the [PortSIP VoIP SDK][portsip-voip-sdk] library to implement SIP.
-It, as can be seen in [`portsipvoipsdk.jar`][portsipvoipsdk-jar], copies some of the classes from the WebRTC library, and copies them with the original package and original name.
+In this article we continue talking about challenges we are facing during our work on Unite mobile applications.
+This time we would like to bring up the topic of resolving 3rd party dependencies conflicts when it comes to using the same dependency by multiple application components.

+Our Android app uses a 3rd party proprietary library that drives all our VoIP functionality.
+Under the hood it uses WebRTC packages.

-![PortSIP VoIP SDK jar internals][portsip-voip-sdk-jar-internals]
+![VoIP SDK jar internals][voip-sdk-jar-internals]

-Researching the possibility of implementing online conferences in the Unite application, we needed to use the original WebRTC library.
-As you may have guessed, when using the original WebRTC, it was not even possible to compile the project, because we have duplicates in the classpath:
+While integrating another app module that also used WebRTC as its dependency we've faced the following issue at compile time due to duplicates in classpath:

 ```
-Duplicate class org.webrtc.BaseBitrateAdjuster found in modules jetified-libwebrtc-runtime.jar (libwebrtc.aar) and jetified-portsipvoipsdk.jar (portsipvoipsdk.jar)
+Duplicate class org.webrtc.BaseBitrateAdjuster found in modules jetified-libwebrtc-runtime.jar (libwebrtc.aar)
-Duplicate class org.webrtc.BitrateAdjuster found in modules jetified-libwebrtc-runtime.jar (libwebrtc.aar) and jetified-portsipvoipsdk.jar (portsipvoipsdk.jar)
+Duplicate class org.webrtc.BitrateAdjuster found in modules jetified-libwebrtc-runtime.jar (libwebrtc.aar)
-Duplicate class org.webrtc.CalledByNative found in modules jetified-libwebrtc-runtime.jar (libwebrtc.aar) and jetified-portsipvoipsdk.jar (portsipvoipsdk.jar)
+Duplicate class org.webrtc.CalledByNative found in modules jetified-libwebrtc-runtime.jar (libwebrtc.aar)
-Duplicate class org.webrtc.Camera1Capturer found in modules jetified-libwebrtc-runtime.jar (libwebrtc.aar) and jetified-portsipvoipsdk.jar (portsipvoipsdk.jar)
+Duplicate class org.webrtc.Camera1Capturer found in modules jetified-libwebrtc-runtime.jar (libwebrtc.aar)
-Duplicate class org.webrtc.Camera1Enumerator found in modules jetified-libwebrtc-runtime.jar (libwebrtc.aar) and jetified-portsipvoipsdk.jar (portsipvoipsdk.jar)
+Duplicate class org.webrtc.Camera1Enumerator found in modules jetified-libwebrtc-runtime.jar (libwebrtc.aar)
-Duplicate class org.webrtc.Camera1Session found in modules jetified-libwebrtc-runtime.jar (libwebrtc.aar) and jetified-portsipvoipsdk.jar (portsipvoipsdk.jar)
+Duplicate class org.webrtc.Camera1Session found in modules jetified-libwebrtc-runtime.jar (libwebrtc.aar)
-Duplicate class org.webrtc.Camera1Session$1 found in modules jetified-libwebrtc-runtime.jar (libwebrtc.aar) and jetified-portsipvoipsdk.jar (portsipvoipsdk.jar)
+Duplicate class org.webrtc.Camera1Session$1 found in modules jetified-libwebrtc-runtime.jar (libwebrtc.aar)
-Duplicate class org.webrtc.Camera1Session$2 found in modules jetified-libwebrtc-runtime.jar (libwebrtc.aar) and jetified-portsipvoipsdk.jar (portsipvoipsdk.jar)
+Duplicate class org.webrtc.Camera1Session$2 found in modules jetified-libwebrtc-runtime.jar (libwebrtc.aar)
-Duplicate class org.webrtc.Camera1Session$SessionState found in modules jetified-libwebrtc-runtime.jar (libwebrtc.aar) and jetified-portsipvoipsdk.jar (portsipvoipsdk.jar)
+Duplicate class org.webrtc.Camera1Session$SessionState found in modules jetified-libwebrtc-runtime.jar (libwebrtc.aar)
 ...
 ```

-Then I thought, suppose PortSIP just copied the original WebRTC classes without changing in the implementation of its library, then we could remove them from [`portsipvoipsdk.jar`][portsipvoipsdk-jar], and they will no longer be duplicated.
-So I did it and the compilation was successful =) However, the following crashes appeared at runtime:
+Our first thought was: most likely our VoIP library just copied the original WebRTC classes, so we could try to remove them from its jar file, and resolve build errors.
+We did it and the compilation was successful =) However, the following crashes appeared at runtime:

 ```
-java.lang.ClassNotFoundException: Didn't find class "org.webrtc.MediaCodecVideoDecoder" on path: DexPathList[[zip file "/data/app/net.intermedia.mobile_callscape==/base.apk"],nativeLibraryDirectories=[/data/app/net.intermedia.mobile_callscape==/lib/arm64, /data/app/net.intermedia.mobile_callscape==/base.apk!/lib/arm64-v8a, /system/lib64]]
+java.lang.ClassNotFoundException: Didn't find class "org.webrtc.MediaCodecVideoDecoder" on path: DexPathList[[zip file "/data/app/<app_package_name>==/base.apk"],nativeLibraryDirectories=[/data/app/<app_package_name>==/lib/arm64, /data/app/<app_package_name>==/base.apk!/lib/arm64-v8a, /system/lib64]]
      at dalvik.system.BaseDexClassLoader.findClass(BaseDexClassLoader.java:196)
      at java.lang.ClassLoader.loadClass(ClassLoader.java:379)
      at java.lang.ClassLoader.loadClass(ClassLoader.java:312)